 This qualification is designed to foster the development of critical and reflective thinking with an understanding of historical topics and issues, and to encourage an awareness of the importance of historical awareness in explaining contemporary issues.
 It offers a range of topics covering events from the Early Modern Period to the late 20th Century.
-We look at British History as well as European and American History.
-There is also the opportunity to explore areas of personal interest.
+We look at British History as well as World History.